joegnis/ansible-provision/README.md

 * Personal files
   * Music and playlists (and import them in Rythmbox)
-* Setup Atom sync-settings package
+* Set up Atom sync-settings package
 * Add dictionary files in GoldenDict
+* Set up default applications

 ## Provisioning

-### Preparation on Remote Machine
+### Preparation on a Host Machine

 1. Make sure the user is the administrator and let it sudo without password.
 Add a line to the file opened by running `sudo visudo`: